microchip-pic-avr-examples/pic18f56q71-led-current-control-opamp/README.md

 ## Summary

-This code example shows how to control the current through an LED using the OPA, ADC and PWM peripherals.
+This code example shows how to control the LED current using the OPA, ADC and PWM peripherals.
 <br>

 [Back to Top](#operational-amplifier-opa--led-current-control-with-opa-adc-and-pwm-using-the-pic18f56q71-microcontroller-with-mcc-melody)